Homeland for the Jewish people: History (1917–1948)

-The phrase "national home" was intentionally used instead of "state" because of opposition to the Zionist program within the British Cabinet.
-The initial draft of the declaration referred to the principle "that Palestine should be reconstituted as the National Home of the Jewish people."

-In 1919 the general secretary (and future President) of the Zionist Organization, Nahum Sokolow, published a History of Zionism (1600–1918) He also represented the Zionist Organization at the Paris Peace Conference.
-He explained:
+In 1919 Harry Sacher wrote "A Jewish Palestine the Jewish case for a British trusteeship.
+In 1919 the general secretary (and future President) of the Zionist Organization, Nahum Sokolow, published a History of Zionism (1600–1918).
+In this book, he explained:

-The object of Zionism is to establish for the Jewish people a home in Palestine secured by public law. "...
-It has been said and is still being obstinately repeated by anti-Zionists again and again, that Zionism aims at the creation of an independent "Jewish State" But this is wholly fallacious.
+"...
+It has been said, and is still being obstinately repeated by anti-Zionists again and again, that Zionism aims at the creation of an independent "Jewish State".
+But this is wholly fallacious.
 The "Jewish State" was never part of the Zionist programme.
-The Jewish State was the title of Herzl's first pamphlet, which had the supreme merit of forcing people to think.
-This pamphlet was followed by the first Zionist Congress, which accepted the Basle programme – the only programme in existence."
+The "Jewish State" was the title of Herzl's first pamphlet, which had the supreme merit of forcing people to think.
+This pamphlet was followed by the first Zionist Congress, which accepted the Basle programme—the only programme in existence."

-Britain officially committed itself to the objective set out in the Balfour Declaration by insisting on its forming the basis of the Mandate of Palestine (which it could have avoided), which was formally approved by the League of Nations in June 1922, and which formalised British rule in Palestine which had started in 1917.
+At the San Remo conference of 19–26 April 1920, the principal Allied and Associated Powers mandated the creation of a Jewish homeland.
+Britain officially committed itself to the objective set out in the Balfour Declaration by insisting on its forming the basis of the Mandate for Palestine, which was formally approved by the League of Nations in June 1922.
 The preamble of the Mandate declared:

-Whereas the Principal Allied Powers have also agreed that the Mandatory should be responsible for putting into effect the declaration originally made on 2 November 1917, by the Government of His Britannic Majesty, and adopted by the said Powers, in favour of the establishment in Palestine of a national home for the Jewish people...
+Whereas the Principal Allied Powers have also agreed that the Mandatory should be responsible for putting into effect the declaration originally made on November 2nd, 1917, by the Government of His Britannic Majesty, and adopted by the said Powers, in favor of the establishment in Palestine of a national home for the Jewish people, it being clearly understood that nothing should be done which might prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country....

-Other possibilities

-After a wave of pogroms in Russia, Joseph Chamberlain offered Theodor Herzl the establishment of a Jewish state in Uganda, East Africa.
-In 1903 Herzl presented the British Uganda Programm at the Sixth Zionist Congress in Basel.

-The Jewish Autonomous Oblast, set up in the Russian Far East in 1934, represented a Soviet approach to providing a Jewish homeland.
-Another possible option explored by the Soviets was Jewish autonomy in Crimea.

-In the late 1930s, the British Zionist League considered a number of other places where a Jewish homeland could be established.
-The Kimberley region in Australia was considered until the Curtin government (in office 1941–45) rejected the possibility.

-With the support of the then Premier of Tasmania, Robert Cosgrove (in office from 1939), Critchley Parker proposed a Jewish settlement at Port Davey, in south west Tasmania.
-Parker surveyed the area, but his death in 1942 put an end to the idea.